WesUnwin/obj-file-parser/README.md

 ## Output
-The extracted model and material library references are returned in the following format:
+The extracted model data and list of material library references are returned in the following format:

 ```